4 Beginning Your Research

 How have this year’s extreme weather events impacted learning outcomes for children in affected areas?

-In this case you will most likely not be able to find either books or scholarly journal articles on this topic because it’s so recent that none of these materials have been published yet.
-If the assignment is a brief paper asking you to locate some current information from news outlets about recent weather events’ impacts on schools, this question will work just fine as is.
+In this case you will most likely not be able to find either books or scholarly journal articles on this topic because it’s so recent that none of these materials have been published.
+If the assignment is a brief paper asking you to locate some current information from news outlets about recent weather events’ impacts on schools, this question will work fine.

 SOLUTION: Try a related topic that has a greater timespan.